PatrickChodowski/game_opengl/README.md

 ### Animations -> make sure the looped animations are looped (checking if next anim id is the same as current one? skip first frame if so?)
 ### Zooming in -> analyse how to zoom in on specific point
+### Lock movement when in stationary animation
-### ACtive/Bind textures should have the same slot as in the sampler (it can come back later)
+### Active/Bind textures should have the same slot as in the sampler (it can come back later)
+### Collision box currently has the size of the texture which is not good as its too big -> invisible walls.
+Use hook position of the frame?

 ### Models